 “But that’s like me and my Apple Watch.
 If you asked me how many steps I thought I walked in a day versus what my steps count tells me I walked, I would probably not guess that closely.
 The tool you’re using helps you see that gap.”

-Set expectations for your course, then draw connections between activities used in the adaptive learning courseware and other learning activities.
+Set goals for your course, then draw connections between activities used in the adaptive learning courseware and other learning activities.

 As students move through the courseware, learning data will reveal gaps between the content and students’ comprehension of it.
 Faculty can reach out to students as soon as they see the gap, but they also need to reflect on whether the content and assessment are aligned.

 Students flourish with active learning, and, when done well, adaptive learning makes students more active.
-You’ll want to design the course so they progress through learning modules, practice activities, and assessments that grow their knowledge and skills.
+You’ll want to design the course so students progress through learning modules, practice activities, and assessments while growing their knowledge and skills.

 And then see if it is working.
-Monitor if students are engaged or if they are able to move to higher levels of Bloom’s taxonomy.
-Vignare says adaptive learning provides more student practice and preparation with content.
-By spending time on those activities, students become more engaged.
+Monitor if students are engaged and if they are becoming more self directed in their learning Vignare says adaptive learning provides more student practice and preparation with content.
+By mastering those activities, students become more engaged.

-Prompt student feedback is an important part of motivating them, and adaptive learning provides many opportunities for it.
+Prompt feedback is an important part of motivating students, and adaptive learning provides many opportunities for it.
 “The student can measure their own progress as well as faculty,” Vignare says.

 Make sure the assessments you build into adaptive learning courseware lead to feedback useful to your students’ understanding of the course concepts.
 Using courseware data, faculty can quickly reach out to individual students with messages of encouragement, guidance, and support.